ArchaeoStat/ArchaeoPhases/README.md

 phases).

-    To cite ArchaeoPhases in publications use:
+    To cite chronos in publications use:

       Philippe, Anne & Vibet, Marie-Anne (2020).
 Analysis of Archaeological Phases Using the R Package ArchaeoPhases.
 Journal of Statistical